platformsh/platformsh-docs/src/golive/cdn.md

             path: cdn.crt
 ```

-*Note: The steps above are generally similar but can be different for different CDN providers.
-Connect with your CDN provider support department for help*
+**note**: The steps above are generally similar but can be different for different CDN providers.
+Connect with your CDN provider support department for help